revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-48.Henry is asking about What does the `yield` keyword do in python to his senior and how he will explain it to him?
+48.Henry is asking about What does the `yield` keyword do in python to his senior and how he will explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)